Test-Forge/automation-study-materials/TL/22_configuring_&_using_logger/Configuring & Using Logger.md

 </Appenders>
 ```

+>📂For detailed illustrations, please refer to the examples provided in the accompanying [examples folder](Log4j2 examples).

 #### Custom Appenders

-> Log4j 2 allows for the creation of custom appenders if the built-in appenders do not meet specific requirements.
+> 🛠️Log4j 2 allows for the creation of custom appenders if the built-in appenders do not meet specific requirements.
 > Implementing a custom appender involves extending the Appender interface or one of its abstract implementations, like
 > AbstractAppender.
 > \
-> For additional information on setting up a Custom Appender, refer to the chapter [Creating a Custom Log4j2 Appender](#creating-a-custom-log4j2-appender)
+> 📚For additional information on setting up a Custom Appender, refer to the official [Log4J2 documentation](https://logging.apache.org/log4j/2.x/manual/extending.html) to learn more about them.

 Appenders are a flexible way to control where and how log messages are output, and they can be configured to suit a wide